-Fuel Overboard Vent Connection
+Fuel Vent Port

-There is a fuel overboard vent port that must be vented to a safe location.
+There is a fuel vent port that must be vented to a safe location.
 In normal operation, this vent should have very low leakage.

-Never plug the fuel overboard vent port, which could cause the valve to malfunction or to operate improperly.
+Never plug the fuel vent port.
+Plugging the fuel vent port may cause the valve to malfunction or to operate improperly.